A Gaussian Process View on Observation Noise and Initialization in Wide Neural Networks: Experiments

 To compare the trained network parameters to their linearized counterparts, we compute the Frobenius norm between the network parameters and those obtained via the kernel ridge regression using the NTK (Section \ref{sec: 5.2}).
 Similarly, we evaluate the deviation between the trained neural network and the kernel ridge regression predictions on a test set by computing the squared error (Section \ref{sec: 5.3}).
 We repeat these experiments over 5 different seeds and plot the mean and standard error on a logarithmic scale.
 The plots below in the synthetic experiments are for 3-layer MLPs with $\beta=0.5$.
 Results for different depths and $\beta$ coefficients are shown in linear plots in Appendix \ref{app: additional-experiments}.

 Finally, in Section \ref{sec: prior-mean}, we explore how incorporating a learned prior mean can improve data efficiency in transfer settings.
 We compare training from scratch to initializing with the posterior from a related task, and observe significantly improved performance, especially in low-data regimes.
-We will release the complete code on acceptance, including a self-contained Jupyter notebook for reproducibility.